Hurricane Ava: Forecasting and observation

 In terms of how well it was forecast, Ava had the largest error of any cyclone during the season.
 This 14° error five days out was mainly due to its northward turn when it was a weakening depression.

-For a few days, Ava was directly underneath Skylab during its first manned mission.
+For a few days, Ava was directly underneath Skylab during its first crewed mission.
 Astronauts acquired photographs of the hurricane, which was big enough for Science Pilot Joseph Kerwin to describe it as "an enormous spiral" that was big enough to dominate the view outside the space station's window and prevent anything else from being seen.
 Astronauts also provided microwave data through Earth Resources Experiment Package sensors.
 Skylab also used a scatterometer on the system.
 Unfortunately, Skylab's scatterometer data was harder to use than normal as it was degraded.

 Ava was also underneath the NOAA-2 and Nimbus 5 weather satellites.
 NOAA-2 provided photographs that were used to estimate Ava's maximum windspeeds.
 Satellite images were useful throughout the cyclone's existence, as did the wind reports of three ships when Ava was a young tropical storm.
 Nimbus 5 carried an Electrically Scanning Microwave Radiometer and Temperature-Humidity Infrared Radiometer.
 Both were used to study Ava.
 The main data provided by the THIR was data indicating cloud temperatures.
 The ESMR's main data was on rainfall rates, densities, and distributions.
 The observations also provided confirmation that clouds that are not vertically developed very much can produce tropical rainfall.

 Recon aircraft also penetrated Hurricane Ava.
 It was the first Pacific hurricane penetrated by National Oceanographic and Atmospheric Administration aircraft, but not by aircraft from other agencies.
 NOAA craft were laden with sensors and measured wave heights reaching 40 ft with a microwave radar system and a laser altimeter.
 That was the first time ever that sea conditions in a tropical cyclone had been measured that way.
 United States Air Force planes measured central pressure, air temperature, and humidity in the eye pressures using dropsondes.
 The collection of data from both space and the air was done in order to allow comparisons.
 Collectively, all of this measuring made Hurricane Ava the best-measured northeastern Pacific tropical cyclone at the time.